pdxiv/LuaScott/Adventure_Editor_Manual_(1981).md

 1: AUTO 100 -IN 2 PAR 1 PAR 4 PAR 1

-EXM.CT CT<-N EXM.CT - SET MUG CNTR
+EXM,CT CT<-N EXM,CT - SET MUG CNTR
 This is an automatic action used to set a counter.
 In this adventure if the player is outside his car and not in the apartment building for 4 consecutive moves he is mugged and killed (he loses).
 This action is executed 100 percent of the time (AUTO 100).
 The condition -IN 2 will be true if the player is in any room other than room 2.
 PAR 1, PAR 4 and PAR 1 are parameters used by the commands if all conditions are true.
 If all conditions are true, the CT (counter) value is exchanged (EXM,CT) with alternate counter 1 since the first parameter in the conditions was a 1.
 The command CT<-N will set the counter to 4 (4 is the next parameter).
-And finally CT is exchanged back with alternate counter 1 (EXM.CT).
+And finally CT is exchanged back with alternate counter 1 (EXM,CT).
 The reason for this switching is that ADVENTURE can only operate directly on the CT variable.
 ADVENTURE can operate on a maximum of 9 additional alternate counters however.
 SET MUG CNTR is the optional action title.

 2: AUTO 100 IN 2 PAR 10